 Special Service Areas, known as Business Improvement Districts or BIDs in other cities, are local tax districts that fund expanded services and programs through a localized property tax levy within contiguous areas.
 The enhanced services and programs are in addition to those currently provided through the City.

 SSA-funded projects typically include but are not limited to: public way maintenance and beautification; district marketing and advertising; business retention/attraction, special events and promotional activities; auto and bike transit; security; façade improvements; and other commercial and economic development initiatives.

 The City contracts with local non-profits, called Service Providers, to manage SSAs.
 Mayorally-appointed SSA Commissioners for each SSA district oversee and recommend the annual services, budget and Service Provider Agency to the City.
 There are currently 44 active SSAs in Chicago.

 Special Service Area #38 was created in 2006 to provide enhanced cleaning, landscaping, snow removal and other services to Northcenter’s primary streets, to help beautify and promote Northcenter as a desirable place to live, work and play.

 These services help attract new businesses, residents and visitors to Northcenter as well as enhancing the experience of living and working in Northcenter for its residents and workers.

 The current boundaries of the SSA are:

-- Irving Park Road from Ravenswood to Campbell Avenue
+- Irving Park Road from Ravenswood Ave. to the Chicago River

 - Northcenter Town Square (4100 N. Damen)